MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/projects.md

 (2021-Present)

-D&A has provided Hydraulic Location Studies for several bridge designs throughout the County including Airport Road over the San Joaquin River, Buckman Road Bridge over Duck Creek, and Miller’s Ferry Bridge over the Mokelumne River.
+D&A has provided Hydraulic Location Studies for several bridge designs throughout San Joaquin County.
+The two projects that I work on were Buckman Road Bridge over Duck Creek and Miller’s Ferry Bridge over the Mokelumne River.

-Working under a professional engineer, my work involves hydraulic modeling and report writing to inform the design of bridges, floodplains, and scour.
+For the Buckman Road Bridge project, I developed a HEC-RAS 2D hydraulic model for the bridge and surrounding floodplain.
+I tested multiple bridge layouts and approach roads with the goal of maximizing flow through the channel and maintaining overland release at the road.
+Project results were compiled into a Technical Memorandum that was shared with San Joaquin County and the Central Valley Flood Protection Board.

+For the Millers Ferry Bridge project, I adapted an existing HEC-RAS 1D San Joaquin Delta Model for the bridge and surrounding floodplain.
+Working with San Joaquin County personnel, I performed hydraulic analyses for each bridge.
+After settling on a bridge design that met approved floorboard and navigation standards, I calculated scour conditions and recommended riprap configuration and sizing.

 ** **

-**Phase 4,5, &6 Arden Service Area Pipe and Meter Installation Project, Sacramento County Water Agency (SCWA)**
+**Phase 1b, 4, 5, &6 Arden Service Area Pipe and Meter Installation Project, Sacramento County Water Agency (SCWA)**

 (2021 - Present)

-D&A is providing design plans, specifications, and cost estimate for approximately 80,000 feet of new 12-inch, 10-inch and 8-inch DIP mainline.
-The project abandons old undersized backyard mains and includes replacing fire hydrants, reconnecting interties, reconnecting wells and 1,300 metered service reconnections.
+D&A is providing design plans, specifications, and cost estimates for approximately 80,000 feet of new 12-inch, 10-inch, and 8-inch DIP mainline.
+The project abandons old undersized backyard mains and includes replacing fire hydrants, reconnecting interties, reconnecting wells, and 1,300 metered service reconnections.
 Engineering services also include pipeline design, water system modeling, engineering services during construction, and utility coordination.

-My roles include QA/QC of the existing utility maps and drafting the design of the pipeline plan and profile views.
+I assisted with drafting at multiple stages of the project.
+In the early phases, I took part in the development of the existing utility maps by adapting existing GIS maps, as-built drawings, surveys, and field verification to determine the best utility locations.
+Later in the development, I assisted with drafting plans, as well as reviewing plans and other supporting documents.

 ** **